Crotty Dam

-The Crotty Dam, also known during construction as the King Dam, or the King River Dam on initial approval, is a rockfill embankment dam with a controlled and uncontrolled spillway across the King River, between Mount Jukes and Mount Huxley, located in Tasmania, Australia.
-The impounded reservoir is called Lake Burbury.

-The dam was constructed in 1991 as part of the King River Power Development Scheme, by the Hydro Electric Commission for the purpose of generating hydro-electric power via the John Butters Power Station located 8 km below the dam wall.
+The Crotty Dam, also known during construction as the King Dam, or the King River Dam on initial approval, is a concrete-faced rockfill embankment dam across the King River, between Mount Jukes and Mount Huxley, in the West Coast region of Tasmania, Australia.
+Completed in 1991, the resultant reservoir, Lake Burbury, was established for the purpose of generating hydro-electric power via the John Butters Power Station.
+The dam, its reservoir, and the power station are owned and operated by Hydro Tasmania.